Skip to content

 Why grelmicro

-Stop reinventing the wheel. grelmicro ships microservice patterns as small, composable modules with pluggable backends: locks, rate limits, circuit breakers, cache, logging, health checks, and task scheduling.
-Async-first, type-safe, and battle-tested in production.
+grelmicro ships microservice patterns as small, composable modules with pluggable backends: locks, rate limits, circuit breakers, cache, logging, health checks, and task scheduling.
+Async-first, type-safe, and fully tested.

 It is built for any Python application that coordinates work across processes, workers, or replicas.
-The same primitives serve every distributed system, whether you call it microservices, a modular monolith, or a self-contained system.
-A distributed lock is a distributed lock whether your system is one process or fifty.
-It fits naturally into cloud-native applications, containerized apps, and Kubernetes deployments.
+The same primitives serve microservices, a modular monolith, or a self-contained system, and fit naturally into containerized and Kubernetes deployments.

-• Micro: one focused primitive per module, each a canonical microservice pattern (distributed lock, leader election, rate limiter, circuit breaker, health check API, externalised configuration).
+• Micro: one focused primitive per module.
+Each covers a microservice pattern (distributed lock, leader election, rate limiter, circuit breaker, health check API, externalised configuration).

 • Fast: small footprint by design.
 We keep the layers thin so your code stays quick.